Flyers edge Devils in Game 81, keep playoff hopes alive for now

 After the Flyers won to jump the Penguins by a point, the Capitals beat the Lightning, 4-2, to take over the second wild-card position via the tiebreaker of fewer games played.

-The Red Wings are on the road against the Maple Leafs tonight and the Penguins host the Bruins.
+The Red Wings took down the Maple Leafs in overtime, 5-4, passing the Flyers via the tiebreaker of fewer games played.
+The Penguins are still playing the Bruins.
 Here's the latest in the standings.

 "I might've had a game on today," Scott Laughton said of the scoreboard watching.
 "We'll see what happens.
 You can't really control it.
 You control what you can do but, yeah, I'll probably have the TV on tonight."